Absobel/AbOSbel/README.md

 This is my own OS !
 And it's written in Rust because I use Rust btw.
 There's pretty much no chance it builds in another environnement than Linux but I've never actually tried, but that's what docker is for so yeah.

-I'm following this [tutorial](https://os.phil-opp.com/) but changed ~~a few~~ things along the way.
-EDIT : I'm not following this anymore, I deviated way too much

 ## Features
 It boots on UEFI so too bad for the three BIOS users out there
 It only supports 32 bpp framebuffers for now (so 4 bytes per pixel)
-x86_64 only because I'm not a masochist (at least not for the foreseeable future)
+x86_64 only because I'm not a masochist (at least not for the foreseeable future) (EDIT : funny because building for x86_64 is being a masochist)

 ## Installation